DaintyJet/VChatGUI/Creation-Notes/README.md

 > [!NOTE]
 > You must have the required DLLs for the C++ WinUI3 executable installed on the target system

+### Implementation Notes

+When Creating a background thread it can accesses member functions.
+But WinUI3 limits UI operations to the UI thread.
+So we need to marshal it to do anything.
+[Ref](https://learn.microsoft.com/en-us/windows/windows-app-sdk/api/winrt/microsoft.ui.dispatching.dispatcherqueue?view=windows-app-sdk-1.5)

 ## Visual Studio Setup WinForm
 1) Install [Visual Studio](https://visualstudio.microsoft.com/)